anvix9/anvix-c.github.io/pages/about.md

 <br/>

 <p style="text-align: justify;">
 Just a passionate of learning.
 I do a lot of experiments and reflects on them either on AI or other stuffs that you will be able to see in this blog.
-I don't walk with the trends __blindly__ I rather question it and go reverse if necessary.
+I don't walk with the trends <strong>blindly</strong> I rather question it and go reverse if necessary.
 You will enjoy some articles here if you are looking for deep insights.
 </p>

 <p style="text-align: center;">______</p>